bsoist/bsoist.github.io/_posts/2018-01-21-go-jaguars-go-vikings.md

 In between those times, I lived in VA and then in the [Jacksonville area for the Jaguars inaugural season][1].
 My [son was a Jaguars fan][2] from day one.
 He lives in NYC now so he's become a Jets fan like his dad, but he and the rest of us are really pulling for the Jaguars this season.

-Meanwhils, my brother is a life-long Vikings fan who will be alone in a house full of Eagles fans watching the game today.
+Meanwhile, my brother is a life-long Vikings fan who will be alone in a house full of Eagles fans watching the game today.

 I have not been this excited about two NFL games in a long time. :)